zzxwill/odps/intl.en-US/User Guide/SQL/Operators.md

 select * from user where user_name like 'M%';
 ```

 The Double values in MaxCompute are different in precision.
-For this reason, it is not recommended to use the equal sign for comparison between two Double data.
-You can subtract two Double types, and then take the absolute value for determination.
+For this reason, we do not recommend using the equal sign for comparison between two Double data.
+You can subtract two Double types, and then take the absolute value into consideration.
 When the absolute value is small enough, the two double values are considered equal.

-For example.
+**Example:**

 ```
 abs(0.9999999999 - 1.0000000000) < 0.000000001